 You need to to understand climate change and weather vocabulary if you want to read the news in English or participate in serious discussions about science, politics, or human affairs.
 The reading selections and practice activities below will give you the vocabulary you need.

 These short, mostly simple articles explain the basic concepts of weather and climate change, and give you the vocabulary to talk about it.

 Each time you read a new word you get a little better understanding of how and when it is used.
-That's why one of the best ways to build vocabulary is to read a number of different perspectives on the same issue.
+That's why reading a number of different perspectives on the same subject helps you learn vocabulary.

 Background: some effects of climate change.

 Key vocabulary for understanding weather, climate, and global warming.

 This article discusses areas of certainly (climate change is happening, and human activities are pushing it) and of disagreement (how much? how fast? is it reversible?) among climate scientists.

 Compare this article with the pictures and ideas in this TED talk.
 Are they saying the same thing?
 It’s great English practice if you can summarize three key thoughts from the TED talk or the article.

 Voice of American (Learning English) News added an article on scientist worries about possibly reduced progress on climate change after the 2016 American election.
 They also have a useful glossary explaining less common words in the article.

 Now that you have seen examples of how these words are used, it’s time to practice them.
 One way to practice vocabulary is to group words into categories.
 Which of the words listed below are related to weather?
 Which are causes of climate change?
 Which are effects?
 Which ones are verbs?
 (Some of those can also be nouns.)
 Some words will be on two lists.